Richard Petty: Twilight years (1980–1991)

-Petty's last ride (1992)
+Petty's final ride (1992)

 On October 1, 1991, Petty announced he would retire after the 1992 season.
-Petty's final top ten finish came at the 1991 Budweiser at the Glen which was the same race J. D. McDuffie was killed in a fifth lap accident.
+Petty's final top-ten finish came at the 1991 Budweiser at the Glen which was the same race J. D. McDuffie was killed in a fifth lap accident.
 Petty chose to run the entire 1992 season, not just selected events as other drivers have done before retirement.
 His year-long Fan Appreciation Tour took him around the country, participating in special events, awards ceremonies, and fan-related meetings.
 Racing Champions ran a promotional line of diecast cars for every race in Petty's Farewell Tour.

 At the 1992 Pepsi 400 on July 4, Petty qualified on the front row for the first time since 1986.
 Before the start of the race, he was honored with a gift ceremony which included a visit from President George H. W. Bush.
 When the green flag dropped, Petty led the opening five laps as the holiday crowd cheered wildly.
 Unfortunately, the oppressive heat forced him to drop out after completing just 84 laps.

 Despite the busy appearance schedule and mediocre race results, Petty managed to qualify for all 29 races in 1992.
 On his final visit to each track, Petty would lead the field on the pace lap to salute the fans.
 Petty's final race, the season-ending Hooters 500 at Atlanta Motor Speedway, which also marked the start of Jeff Gordon's NASCAR career and the second-closest points championship in NASCAR history, with six drivers mathematically eligible to win the championship, is hailed to this day as the greatest race in NASCAR history.
 A record 160,000 spectators attended the race and celebrated Petty's farewell.
 In the intense title race, the championship contender, Davey Allison, got mixed up in a crash with Ernie Irvan, dashing his title hopes.
 Long-shot contenders Mark Martin, Kyle Petty and Harry Gant fell behind in the long run, which left Bill Elliott and Alan Kulwicki to compete for the title.
-The race went down to the final lap with Elliott winning and Kulwicki taking the championship by 10 points because he had led the most laps, one more than Elliott, which gave him a five-point bonus.
+The race went down to the final lap with Elliott winning and Kulwicki taking the championship by ten points because he had led the most laps, one more than Elliott, which gave him a five-point bonus.